-- 2.1 A person may not become or continue as a Member of the Trust if: - 2.1.1. he is under 16 years of age at the date of his application or invitation to become a Member (as the case may be); - 2.1.2. he has demonstrated aggressive or violent behaviour at any Trust Premises or against any of the Trust's or (as the case may be) the Trust's employees or other persons who exercise functions for the purposes of the Trust and following such behaviour he has been asked to leave, or has been removed or excluded from any Trust Premises in accordance with the relevant Trust policies for withholding treatment from violent/aggressive patients; - 2.1.3. he has been removed as a member from another NHS foundation trust; - 2.1.4. he has been deemed to have acted in a manner contrary to the interests of the Trust; - 2.1.5. he fails or ceases to fulfil the criteria for membership of the Public Constituency or the Staff Constituency. - 2.2 Where the Trust is on notice that a Member may be disqualified from membership, or may no longer be eligible to be a Member, the Secretary shall give the Member 14 days written notice to show cause why his name should not be removed from the Trust's register of Members.
-On receipt of any such information supplied by the Member, the Secretary may, if he considers it appropriate, remove the Member from the Trust's register of Members.
+- 2.1 A person may not become or continue as a Member of the Trust if: - 2.1.1. they are under 16 years of age at the date of their application or invitation to become a Member (as the case may be); - 2.1.2. they have demonstrated aggressive or violent behaviour at any Trust Premises or against any of the Trust's or (as the case may be) the Trust's employees or other persons who exercise functions for the purposes of the Trust and following such behaviour they have been asked to leave, or has been removed or excluded from any Trust Premises in accordance with the relevant Trust policies for withholding treatment from violent/aggressive patients; - 2.1.3. they have been removed as a member from another NHS foundation trust: - 2.1.4. they have been deemed to have acted in a manner contrary to the interests of the Trust; - 2.1.5. they fail or ceases to fulfil the criteria for membership of the Public Constituency or the Staff Constituency. - 2.2 Where the Trust is on notice that a Member may be disqualified from membership, or may no longer be eligible to be a Member, the Secretary shall give the Member 14 days written notice to show cause why their name should not be removed from the Trust's register of Members.
+On receipt of any such information supplied by the Member, the Secretary may, if they consider it appropriate, remove the Member from the Trust's register of Members.
 In the event of any dispute about entitlement to membership, the dispute shall be resolved in accordance with the procedure set out in Annex 8. - 2.3 All Members of the Trust shall be under a duty to notify the Secretary of any change in their particulars which may affect their entitlement as a Member.